abrovinsch/Fritiof-Python/readme.md

 # Support

-This is just a hobby project for me and I dont give any promises to support this project, or any guarantees of quality.
-However I might be able to help you or answer any questions if you reach out to me at my twitter **@kaptenskojare**.
+This is just a hobby project for me and I don't give any promises to support this project, or any guarantees of quality.
+However, I might be able to help you or answer any questions if you reach out to me at my twitter **@kaptenskojare**.
 If you don't have twitter, send me an email at **lundqvist.oskar01@gmail.com**.

 Good luck!